steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 ## SDK backward compatibility

 Even with the current SDK it is still possible to develop non-Unicode plug-ins.
 In the file *pluginterfaces/base/ftypes.h*, the line *"#define UNICODE_OFF"* is commented out, but by uncommenting it you can revert all interfaces to using single byte ASCII strings.
-Alternatively, you can also specify UNICODE_OFF as a preprocessor definition in your project file.<br>
+Alternatively, you can also specify UNICODE_OFF as a preprocessor definition in your project file.\
 Also, the plug-in's factory info now does not define the Unicode flag anymore, so a Unicode host sees the compiled plug-in as non-Unicode.
 Also, when reverting to single byte strings the plug-in's implementation also has to be changed to behave correctly.

 >ⓘ **Note**\